 The discussion at the Lower Merion Planning Commission was to look at the overall master plan for the three sites and have a discussion on when it would all be built.

 “This is a 20, 30-year look,” Leswing said.
 “This is a long plan.”

 On the One and Three Bala Plaza sites, the plan includes several new structures with office, retail, residential and a hotel.
 The Two Bala Plaza site will consist of new construction of residential above retail that would be above parking.

 The applications for the Bala projects are being made as two separate plans.
 One and Three Bala Plaza will be one project, and Two Bala Plaza is a second application.

-Alfred Fuscaldo, the attorney representing the property owner, described the project as a multiuse, pedestrian-oriented development.
+Alfred Fuscaldo, the attorney from Naples, Florida, representing the property owner, described the project as a multiuse, pedestrian-oriented development.
 It would produce a massive economic productive addition to the City Avenue District, he said.

 “There’s no disguising it; there’s development here,” Fuscaldo said.

 But then he went on to talk about the conversations they’ve had with the township that has reduced the overall scope of the project.